metabrainz/bookbrainz-user-guide/docs/style/introduction.md

 ## Frequently-Asked Questions
 -----------------------------
 1. **What's a style guideline?**
-     * A [style guideline](https://en.wikipedia.org/wiki/Style_guide "Style Guideline Definition") aka manual of style is a          set of standards for the writing and design of documents, either for general use or for a specific publication,               organization, or field.
+     * A [style guideline](https://en.wikipedia.org/wiki/Style_guide "Style Guideline Definition") aka manual of style is a          set of standards for the writing and design of documents, either for general use or for a specific publication,               organization or field.

 2. **Why do I need to follow these guidelines?**
      * As a BookBrainz editor, it is both crucial and important to have consistency in editing to avoid submitting the same          entries by mistake.